Tu carrito está vacío.

 Bubinga

 Extraordinary wood for its beauty, density, hardness and resistance.
 Used in special projects.
-Scarce wood inscribed in CITES II.
+Scarce timber inscribed in CITES II.

 Affordable deep red wood.
-With time and exposure to UV rays it turns brownish, losing its initial attractiveness.
+Over time and exposure to UV rays it turns brown, losing its initial appeal.

 Zebrano

-Wood whose name is given by the resemblance of its veins with the colors of the Zebra.
+Wood whose name comes from the similarity of its grains with the colors of the zebra.
 Scarce and coveted wood.
 Very high price.

 Kotibe

-Wood from West Africa, very appreciated in cabinetmaking.
+Wood from West Africa, highly appreciated in cabinetmaking.
 We reserve it for trays and other accessories.

 Very dense and hard wood.
-Its dark tones and durability make it extremely attractive for service boards and quality accessories.
+Its dark shades and durability make it extremely attractive for service tables and quality accessories.

 Lignum Vitae